 Kaiti Hill

 Kaiti Hill stands tall over the Port and city.
-You can walk up, which is about 40 mins or drive up just a few minutes.
-You have a lookout over the city about halfway up and a statue of Captain James Cook just after.
-You view the coastline from the top, looking back toward Napier over Young Nicks Head and Mahia Peninsula.
+You can walk up it, which takes about 40 minutes, or drive up it in just a few minutes.
+About halfway up, you have a lookout over the city and a statue of Captain James Cook just after.
+From the top, you view the coastline, looking back toward Napier over Young Nicks Head and Mahia Peninsula.

 How To Get Here

 The lookout is located on Titirangi Drive.
-You can either walk or drive up depending on how energetic you are.
+Depending on your energy level, you can either walk or drive up.

 Rere Falls

-About 50kms out of Gisborne is Rere Falls and a couple of kilometres further up the Rere Rockslide.
-The car park for the falls is right beside them with a nice green area for picnics.
+About 50 km out of Gisborne are Rere Falls and a couple of kilometres further up the Rere Rockslide.
+The car park for the falls is right beside them, and there is a nice green area for picnics.

 How To Get Here